Alice Catherine Evans: Work and discoveries

 Evans was offered a federal position at the Dairy Division of the Bureau of Animal Industry at the United States Department of Agriculture.
 She accepted the offer in Madison, Wisconsin, and worked there for three years.
 She worked on refining the process of manufacturing cheese and butter for improved flavor and investigating the sources of bacterial contamination in milk products.
-She was the first woman scientist to hold a permanent position as a USDA bacteriologist and as a civil servant was protected by law.
+She was the first woman scientist to hold a permanent position as a USDA bacteriologist and as a civil servant, was protected by law.
+Evans found that only one female scientist worked in the BAI before her.
+Evans decided she, herself, was hired by accident.
 Each year, Evans took one undergraduate university course, learning German in order to read research reports (prior to World War I, Germany led bacteriology).

 In 1913, Evans relocated to Washington, D.C., where the USDA had finished building a new wing.
-The Bureau of Animal Industry tried to block women from joining them, but Evans unwittingly was admitted through a loophole.
+The Bureau of Animal Industry tried to block women from joining them, but Evans was unwittingly admitted through a loophole.
 She found the Dairy Division more welcoming than the larger Bureau.
 While there, she worked with B.H.
 Rawl, Lore Alford Rogers, William Mansfield Clark, and Charles Thom.
-When Thom left the Dairy Division, Evans was sent to the University of Chicago to study Mycology so she could replace Thom as the mycologist.
+When Thom left the Dairy Division, Evans was sent to the University of Chicago to study mycology so she could replace Thom as the mycologist.

 Evans became interested in the disease brucellosis and its relationship to fresh, unpasteurized milk.
-Alice's investigation focused on the organism Bacillus abortus, known to cause miscarriages in animals.
-Alice learned that the microbe thrived in infected cows as well as animals that appeared healthy.
+Her investigation focused on the organism Bacillus abortus, known to cause miscarriages in animals.
+She discovered that the microbe thrived in infected cows as well as animals that appeared healthy.
 The reports hypothesized that since the bacteria was found in cow's milk, a threat to human health was likely.